View Roger Thurm's Obituary on CommunityNewspaperGroup.com and share memories

 Roger was a longtime member of St. Peter Lutheran Church in Denver and was active with the Denver Lions Club.
 He served as President of the Denver Sunset Home for several years and served on the Willow Run Country Club Board.
 In his free time, he enjoyed videography, carpentry projects and gardening.

-Roger is survived by his wife, Shirley, two sons; Randy (Terrie) Thurm of Denver and Bruce (Lori) Thurm of Denver, one daughter, Tracey (David) Cahill of Lake Havasu, Arizona, daughter-in-law, Karen Thurm of Denver, 8 grandchildren; Megan (Brandon) Smith of Denver, Ryan (Anya) Thurm of Quincy, Illinois, Trevor Thurm of Denver, Nathan (Rachel) Thurm of Madison, Wisconsin, Brandon (Sarah) Thurm of Denver, Jeremy (Blaise) Thurm of Cedar Falls, Matthew (Ali) Cahill of San Francisco, California and Katlynn Cahill of Morocco, 7 great grandchildren, two sisters, Doris (Larry) Hagenow of Readlyn and Ruth (David) Wittenburg of Readlyn, brother-in-law, Ronald Boevers of Cape Coral, Florida.
+Roger is survived by his wife, Shirley, two sons; Randy (Terrie) Thurm of Denver and Bruce (Lori) Thurm of Denver, one daughter, Tracey (David) Cahill of Lake Havasu, Arizona, daughter-in-law, Karen Thurm of Denver, 8 grandchildren; Megan (Brandon) Smith of Denver, Ryan (Anya) Thurm of Quincy, Illinois, Trevor Thurm of Denver, Nathan (Rachel) Thurm of Madison, Wisconsin, Brandon (Sarah) Thurm of Denver, Jeremy (Blaise) Thurm of Cedar Falls, Matthew (Ali) Cahill of San Francisco, California and Katlynn Cahill of Morocco, 7 great grandchildren, two sisters, Doris (Larry) Hagenow of Readlyn and Ruth (David) Wittenburg of Readlyn, brother-in-law, Ronald Boevers of Cape Coral, Florida, and a step sister-in-law, Carol (Marv) Luhring of Denver.
 He is preceded in death by his parents, son Jeffrey Thurm, two grandchildren; Nicholas Thurm and Erica Thurm, two brothers, Delbert Thurm and LaVern (LaVonne) Thurm, and two sisters; Jean (Merlin) Buenzow and Lois Boevers.

 Funeral Services will be held at 10:30 a.m. on Monday, February 24, 2020, at St. Peter Lutheran Church in Denver with Pastor Dawn Pedersen officiating.
 Visitation will be held from 3 p.m. to 6 p.m. on Sunday, February 23, at the Kaiser-Corson Funeral Home in Denver and for an hour prior to services at the church on Monday.
 In lieu of flowers memorials may be directed to the family for a later designation.
 On-line condolences may be left at www.kaisercorson.com.